Topics available include:

 An overview of the redundancy process covering planning and effecting a redundancy.
 We cover the key steps in a redundancy process and also examine the triggers for collective consultation and the additional burdens placed on an employer when conducting a collective consultation.

-Managing absence for complex health conditions
+Managing complex health conditions

 Complex grievances and disciplinaries